nishantStha/Eloquent-Js-exercises/README.md

 # Eloquent-Js-exercises
 This repository includes my solutions to the Eloquent Js book's exercises.
-As I am just a beginner learner, most of the solutions might be similar to the solutions provided on the book's official solution site.
+As I am just a beginner, most of the solutions might be similar to the solutions provided on the book's official solution site.